apioo/fusio-docs/docs/backend/api/event.md

 # Event

 Fusio has an event system which helps to build a pub/sub system.
 This means consumer of your API can subscribe to specific events.
 Inside your API endpoint you can then trigger such an event.
 Fusio will then send the payload to each subscriber in the background.

 ## Installation

-To enable Fusio to send messages in the background you need to activate the cronjob logic which enables the execution of an action at specific intervals.
+To enable Fusio to send messages at the background you need to activate the Cronjob feature.
+The event system creates a cronjob which distributes the pending events.
-Please take a look at the cronjob section for installation instructions.

 ## Subscribe

 To subscribe for such an event the user needs to send a HTTP POST request to the `/consumer/subscription` endpoint with the following payload:

 ```json
 {